top of page

 This has been my motto lately.
 I’m sure my friends are sick of hearing about it, and I admit saying it out loud repeatedly makes me feel about thirty years older than I actually am, but it’s true.

 I’m not going to lie, it was a really hard time for both of us.
 I loved this person like a sister, but I had to accept the fact that I couldn’t help her in the way she needed.
-Mental illness is an extremely complicated and heartbreaking condition of life, and it took me a long time and many long nights trying to reason and help support my friend who I couldn’t help get out of the self-destructive cycle she was in to realize my defeat.
+Mental illness is an extremely complicated and heartbreaking condition of life, and it took me a long time and many long nights trying to reason and help support my friend, whom I couldn’t help get out of the self-destructive cycle she was in, to realize my defeat.

 I don’t want to pretend to understand what was going through my friend’s mind for the months I tried to help her, but I know it was unimaginable to someone who doesn’t struggle with severe mental health.
 Empathizing with her can only get you so far before the realization finally hits: you cannot be everyone’s saviour.